 The master's thesis provides an opportunity for scholarly mass media and/or communications research.
-In preparation for such research, the student COM 651must have taken Communications Research Methods. initiating a thesis, the student must select a thesis committee composed of three members of the graduate faculty in the Media and Communications graduate program.
+In preparation for such research, the student must have taken COM 651-Communications Research Methods.
+Before initiating a thesis, the student must select a thesis committee composed of three members of the graduate faculty in the Media and Communications graduate program.
 One of the committee members must agree to be the student's thesis advisor.
 The student may submit his/her thesis proposal to the committee upon completion of twelve (12) hours of graduate course work in the program.